 I love sharing many research-based secrets to living longer, healthier, younger – and at your most youthful in energy and appearance.

-In this post, we’ll take a look at some of the lifestyle habits that make your teeth dull and yellow.
+In this post, we’ll take a look at some of the most common teeth issues and lifestyle habits that make your teeth dull and yellow.
 Check them out below.

 You guessed it: sugar can dull your teeth.
 Sugar actually turns teeth brown because of decay.
 Bacteria work their way into the enamel, revealing more of the brittle, yellow dentin beneath.
 Eventually, brown and black cavities form – and when that happens, you’ll need a filling.